jib1337/writeups_public/VulnHub/VHB_Prime/README.md

 www-data@ubuntu:/tmp$ uname -a
 Linux ubuntu 4.10.0-28-generic #32~16.04.2-Ubuntu SMP Thu Jul 20 10:19:48 UTC 2017 x86_64 x86_64 x86_64 GNU/Linux
 ```
-Exploits for this kernal do exist, including one that specifies the OS.
+Exploits for this kernel do exist, including one that specifies the OS.
 This is a good bet.
 URL: https://www.exploit-db.com/exploits/45010
 ```bash
 ┌──(kali㉿kali)-[]-[~/Desktop/CVE-2021-3156-main]